 Executing these three principles in the sales discovery process leads to bigger opportunities and increased win rates.
 But this approach can be complex to design and execute.
 In particular, alignment and support from sales, enablement, and marketing is needed.
 Targeted training is also required to build the situational awareness that sales reps need to run this play.

 Contact us to learn more about this new and differentiated approach to sales discovery.
-We’d love to share our Big Idea vision and partner together to build your transformation roadmap.
-The Brevet Group a sales consulting firm that provides sales enablement consulting & training.
+We’d love to share our Big Idea Vision and partner together to build your transformation roadmap.

 About The Author